Complete Guide to Buying the Best Industrial Air Compressor

 Operating Pressure

+Assess your applications' maximum required operating pressure.
+Consider the air pressure needed by your tools or equipment and choose an air compressor that consistently delivers the required pressure.
 While tools typically operate at a maximum of 90 PSI, choosing a compressor with a higher PSI rating is wise.
-As air pressure decreases during usage, having at least 35% above the required 90 PSI (around 120 PSI) ensures consistent pressure for optimal performance.
+As air pressure decreases during usage, having a capacity of at least 35% above the required 90 PSI (around 120 PSI) ensures consistent pressure for optimal performance.

 Air Flow

 Evaluate the volume of airflow you will need.
 Determine the total CFM required by considering the air consumption of all the tools or equipment used simultaneously.
-Add a safety buffer around 30% to ensure sufficient airflow.
+Add a safety buffer of around 30% to ensure sufficient airflow.
 Remember that excessive CFM requirements can lead to an unnecessarily large and costly air compressor.

 Noise Level